Murray Craven: Post-Flyers career

 However, by the early 1990s the Flyers' success of the 1980s was well behind them and they were in the midst of a stretch of five consecutive years out of the playoffs.
 Despite still playing well, Craven was a casualty of this period and was dealt to the Hartford Whalers for Kevin Dineen 12 games into the 1991–92 season.
 Craven would finish the season with 60 points, second on the Whalers.

 Craven was again amongst the Whalers' leading scorers in 1992–93, but with the team about to miss the playoffs he was dealt to the Vancouver Canucks at the trade deadline.
 He finished the year setting career highs in assists (52) and points (77), and provided an offensive boost to the Canucks, although they were outed in the second round of the playoffs.
-In 1993–94, he scored 55 points for the Canucks and added 13 more in the playoffs en route to the finals, where he came out on the losing end for the third time.
-He also had the unfortunate distinction of being on the losing end of the only two Cup finals between 1971 and 2001 to go the full 7 games.
+In 1993–94, he scored 55 points for the Canucks and added 13 more in the playoffs en route to the Stanley Cup Final, where he came out on the losing end for the third time.
+He also had the unfortunate distinction of being on the losing end of the only two Cup Final series between 1971 and 2001 to go the full 7 games.
 The winning coach of the 1994 Finals, Mike Keenan, was coach of the Flyers in 1987.

 Following the 1994–95 NHL lockout, Craven endured a lengthy holdout as a result of uncertainty over his free agency status.
 Eventually he was traded to the Chicago Blackhawks for Christian Ruuttu, although he was able to play in only 16 games.
 In the playoffs, he scored 10 points to help the Blackhawks to the Conference Finals, defeating Vancouver along the way.

 Craven scored 47 points in his first full season in Chicago, but by the 1996–97 season he was being used primarily in a defensive role, and he finished the year with full-season career lows of just 8 goals and 35 points.
 Following that season, he was dealt to the San Jose Sharks.
 In San Jose, he continued to be a solid defensive forward, although he was increasingly hobbled by injuries.
 In 1998–99 he was limited to just 43 games and 13 points.
 Following a poor start (just 2 assists in 19 games) and a hernia surgery, he was released by San Jose midway through the 1999–2000 season, effectively ending his career.

 Craven finished his NHL career with 266 goals and 493 assists for 759 points in 1071 games.
 He also added 27 goals and 70 points in 118 career playoff games.

 Post-playing career

-Craven was the former vice president of the Vegas Golden Knights.
-He had significant input on the design of City National Arena, the team's headquarters and practice facility.
+Following two years as advisor to Vegas Golden Knights owner Bill Foley, Craven was the team's senior vice president during 2016–2019.
+He had significant input on the design of City National Arena, the NHL expansion team's headquarters and practice facility, overseeing the project, and was lauded as the team's "master builder" by Sports Illustrated in 2017.